UpperMoon0/GTNH-Manager/README.md

 ## Technology

-The application is built using the python library PyQT.
+The application is built using the python library PyQt5.